-This is my third and final walking guide to Paris which covers areas that I saw during my weekend in Paris in November including the gorgeous Montmartre.
+This is my third and final Paris walking guide which covers areas that I saw during my weekend in Paris in November including the gorgeous Montmartre district of Paris.
+One of the best areas to visit in Paris!

 In this guide I’ll detail points of interest and lovely streets to take, to get you from Montmartre to the Eiffel Tower!
 It might look a long way on the map but it’s certainly walkable and you’ll see lots a long the way!